 Edmonton's EnerGuide for Homes: Spot the Difference Program

 The City is developing a made-in-Edmonton program for EnerGuide labelling for homes.
-The City recently held a contest and 24 homeowners were chosen to get an EnerGuide home evaluation and label.
-The information gathered from the home evaluations of these 24 homeowners will help build an Edmonton EnerGuide for homes program.
-Participants will get an EnerGuide rating and label for their home.
-With the consent of participants, the information gathered from the program will be put into a publicly accessible online mapping tool that will provide valuable information to homeowners, builders, buyers and sellers about individual home energy efficiency across Edmonton.
+With the consent of those who have had a home evaluation, the information gathered from the evaluation will be put into a publicly accessible online mapping tool that will provide valuable information to homeowners, builders, buyers and sellers about individual home energy efficiency across Edmonton.

 To Make Real Change, We Need Your Help!